emqx/emqx-docs/en_US/data-integration/rule-sql-syntax.md

 FROM "t/#"
 ```

-EMQX supports using the `jq` function for advanced operations, you can refer to the [documentation page for the build-in `jq` function](./rule-sql-jq) for more code examples.
+EMQX supports using the `jq` function for advanced transformations, you can refer to the [documentation page for the build-in `jq` function](./rule-sql-jq) for more code examples.

-After creating your rules, it's always recommended to test your rules before putting them into production.
-The Dashboard UI contains a test feature that allows you to test your rules with sample messages.
-For details on how to test the SQL statements, see [Test the Rule](./rule-get-started.md#test-the-rule).

 ## Expressions and Operations

 EMQX rule syntax allows using expressions to transform data and filter messages, which can be used in various clauses, including `SELECT`, `FOREACH`, `DO`, `INCASE`, and `WHERE`.
 This section offers more information on using these expressions.
-The following are the operations that can be used to form expressions, and remember that there is a wide range of built-in functions that can also be used in expressions.
+The following are the operations that can be used to form expressions, and remember that there is a wide range of [built-in functions](./rule-sql-builtin-functions) that can also be used in expressions.

 ### Arithmetic Operations